Nagfal/C-CBGE/README.md

 agent_UCBGE.py : implementation of UCBGE and BGE

-env_UCBGE_BGE.py : contains code of the problem environment for UCBGE and BGE
+env_UCBGE_BGE.py : contains code of the bandit problem environment for UCBGE and BGE

 data_rw.py : contains code for writing the data in an .xls file

 learning_curve_UCBGE_BGE.py : run DDUCB for the data in Fig.1 and Fig.2

 ### fig_plot:
-contains the code and data to plot Fig. 1, Fig. 2, Fig. 3 and Fig. 4
+contains the codes and data to plot Fig. 1, Fig. 2, Fig. 3 and Fig. 4

 comparision_figS1.py : plot the subfigures in Fig.1